Lawani-EJ/Image-Hosting-for-websites/README.md

 4. Embeded code that uses JavaScript to dynamically display the image.
 5. A Clickable thumbnail that links to the full image.

+Image hosts often impose limits on the maximum image size allowed, the total amount of storage, the maximum bandwith allowed per period, or some combination of these.
+Free services typically have a relatively small per-image size limit compared to paid services.

+# Image hosting sites
+1. cloudinary
+2. Flickr
+3. Imgur
+4. pixbay
+5. 500px.com
+6. Unsplash
+7. SmugMug
+8. Photobucket
+9. TinyPic
+10. Google Photos